jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

  SQL Post     | postgres
 ```

-The result is pretty readable but as the number of posts and
+The result is readable but as the number of posts and categories grow
-categories grow it becomes harder to read.
-There is also a pretty good
+it becomes harder to read.
+The query also doesn't answer the question,
-chance the first time I write a sql statement like that that I forget
-the `order by` clause and end up not grouping my posts.
-That query
-also doesn't answer the question, "How are my posts categorized?",
+"How are my posts categorized?", well.
+The ideal answer is a single
-well.
-A question like wants to have a single answer per post.
-If you
+row per post that shows the post's categories.
+You can use `array_agg`
-use `array_agg` you can get that single answer.
-Below is a snippet
+to get that ideal answer.
-that uses `array_agg`.

 ```sql
 select title, array_agg(name) as categories